Welcome to Girl Scouts!

 Positive family support is an essential part in building girls that are bold and committed.
-Your dedication to her growth won’t go unnoticed – you’ll be growing too!
+Your dedication to their growth won’t go unnoticed – you’ll be growing too!
 Families who engage and volunteer have the opportunity to make a positive impact on girls in their community.
 Girls always need guides and mentors to help them develop into successful adults.

 Whether you lead a troop or chaperone field trips, the time you devote will inspire today’s girls to become tomorrow’s leaders.
 Consider becoming a volunteer to help your Girl Scout make the world a better place!